turutupa/gsnake/README.md

 - [x] ~~Add bash script to install/run the game~~
 - [x] ~~Finish README.md including how to install on machine~~
 - [ ] Inifite mode?
 Where you can only die if snake hits itself
+- [ ] Refactor game so that grid is double columned (this way width and height will be roughly the same)
 - [ ] Improve leaderboard
     - [x] ~~Add some borders~~
     - [ ] Add the option to input username